93 results found with an empty search

 - Solar Retinopathy

-Dr Ben Wild The retina is located at the back surface of the inside of the eye.
+Dr Ben Wild Overview The retina is located at the back surface of the inside of the eye.
 Its main function is to detect and transmit the sensation of light to the brain for interpretation.
 Clinically, the macula refers to the part of the retina that represents the finely detailed central vision.
 A frontal view of a healthy eye fundus (back of the eye) where the macula represents the dark circle.
 Solar retinopathy occurs when photoreceptors absorb intense solar radiation (light from the sun) and burst.
 These micro-explosions usually start a few hours after exposure to intense light (could also be from welding or other intense light sources).
 A frontal view of an eye with a lamellar hole caused by solar retinopathy.
-Signs A yellow or red fovea (center of the macula) that may progress into a macular lamellar hole (hole several retinal layers thick), thinning fovea.
+Signs and Symptoms Signs A yellow or red fovea (center of the macula) that may progress into a macular lamellar hole (hole several retinal layers thick), thinning fovea.
 Symptoms Central blind spot, variable vision loss.
-Causes Looking at intense light such as the sun.
+Causes and Risk Factors Causes Looking at intense light such as the sun.
 Risk Factors See causes.
-Prevention Wear welding level eye protection for welding or for observing solar eclipses.
+Prevention and Treatment Prevention Wear welding level eye protection for welding or for observing solar eclipses.
 View eclipses indirectly via cell phone.
 Treatments · There are no treatments available.
-A full recover occurs in the vast majority of cases.
+Prognosis A full recover occurs in the vast majority of cases.
 The likelihood of recovery depends on the intensity and duration of the light stimulus.
 In some cases, recovery takes a full 6 months.
 In rare cases, permanent central vision loss occurs.

 - Central Serous Retinopathy

-Dr Ben Wild The retina is located at the back surface of the inside of the eye.
+Dr Ben Wild Overview The retina is located at the back surface of the inside of the eye.
 Its main function is to detect and transmit the sensation of light to the brain for interpretation.
 Clinically, the macula refers to the part of the retina that represents the finely detailed central vision.
 A frontal view of a healthy eye fundus (back of the eye) where the macula represents the dark circle.
 Central serous retinopathy (CSR) is still a poorly understood condition without any known cause but has been highly associated with high levels of cortisol which occurs during times of high stress.
 It represents a condition where a large area of swelling occurs under the macula of one eye.
 It is extremely rare for it to occur in both eyes.
 This swelling can change color perception, can cause a noticeable spot in the central vision, can decrease vision and distort vision and can sometimes make someone more farsighted.
 A frontal view of an eye with swelling caused by CSR.
-Signs Area of swelling underneath the retina sometimes only visible with specialized machinery.
+Signs and Symptoms Signs Area of swelling underneath the retina sometimes only visible with specialized machinery.
 Symptoms Unilateral (one eye) blurred vision, unilateral change in color vision, distorted vision.
-Causes Unknown.
+Causes and Risk Factors Causes Unknown.
 Risk Factors Use of corticosteroids, type A personality, high stress, Cushing’s syndrome, pregnancy, sleep apnea, helicobacter pylori infection.
-Prevention There are no known preventative measures other than living a low stress lifestyle.
+Prevention and Treatment Prevention There are no known preventative measures other than living a low stress lifestyle.
 Treatments · In most cases, no treatment is required. · Steroid eye injection. · Laser photodynamic therapy. · Anti-VEGF eye injection. · Aspirin has shown mixed results. · Beta-blockers.
-80% of the time, CSR spontaneously resolves within 3-6 months without treatment.
+Prognosis 80% of the time, CSR spontaneously resolves within 3-6 months without treatment.
 In other cases, treatment is needed for resolution.
 CSR can reoccur in up to 50% of patients.
 If CSR remains unresolved after 12 months, permanent damage can occur.

 - How to Read a Glasses Prescription

-Dr Ben Wild Prescription eye glasses are designed to help the eyes focus light on the retina (the posterior surface of the inside of the eye that detects light).
+Dr Ben Wild Overview Prescription eye glasses are designed to help the eyes focus light on the retina (the posterior surface of the inside of the eye that detects light).
 If the eyes are perfectly focused together, there is no need for prescription eye glasses.
 Non-prescription glasses such as non-prescription blue blocking glasses or non-prescription sunglasses do not provide any focusing power.
-1) OD refers to Oculus Dexter or right eye, OS refers to Oculus Sinister or left eye 2) The sphere, on a superficial level, describes whether someone is nearsighted (trouble seeing distant objects without glasses) or farsighted (someone who strains to see up close).
+Example 1) OD refers to Oculus Dexter or right eye, OS refers to Oculus Sinister or left eye 2) The sphere, on a superficial level, describes whether someone is nearsighted (trouble seeing distant objects without glasses) or farsighted (someone who strains to see up close).
 Minus (-) means nearsighted, plus (+) means farsighted.
 The number behind the (-) or (+) indicates severity.
 Plano (0) to -3.00 is considered mild nearsightedness, -3.00 to -6.00 is considered moderate and over -6.00 is considered high.
 (0) to +1.50 is considered mild farsightedness, +1.50 to +3.50 is considered moderate, and over +3.50 is considered high.
 3) Cylinder refers to how much astigmatism (eye is in the shape of a cylinder instead of a sphere) is being corrected by the glasses.
 Optometrists always use the minus (-) form and ophthalmologists often use (+) form.
 Either way, the number behind the (-) or (+) describes the severity of astigmatism.
 (0) to -1.25 is considered mild, -1.25 to -2.25 is considered moderate and over -2.25 is considered high.
 4) The axis refers to the direction of the cylinder.
 When holding a cylinder, it could be at 0 (180 would be the same) degrees or could be turned to any angle from 0 to 179 degrees.
 5) Add, or additional, power refers to how much power on top of the distance prescription is needed to help with near vision.
 This usually only applies in cases of accommodative dysfunction or presbyopia (both conditions describing the inability to change focus from far to near) 6) Prism is a rare finding in a prescription.
 Prisms bend light.
 Changing the direction of light can help alleviate eye strain in certain patients or can alleviate symptoms of double vision in other patients.
 Prism can be edged into a lens base out (base towards ears), base in (base towards nose), base up, base down or in any direction.
 Interestingly, recent research has shown that in certain cases of poor balance due to concussion or traumatic brain injury, prisms can instantaneously help a patient walk upright and straight again.
 7) The note section usually shows how long a prescription remains valid.
 In patients with certain eyes diseases that tend to progress rapidly or in children the prescriptions are usually only valid for 1 year.
 In healthy patients whose prescriptions haven't changed much in years, prescriptions are usually valid for 2 years.
 Other notes could include what type of lenses are required (progressives, bifocals, distance only, near only, etc.), refractive index of the lens (how dense the glass or plastic lens is), and/or lens coating recommendation (whether it's scratch resistant, UV blocking, blue blocking, or anti-reflective).

 - Retinal Artery Occlusion